-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 Your profile showing in the SERPs might not generate a click.
 As a result, it will not show up in your web analytics program.

-So unless you are measuring impressions across different search engines, you will not know that your business has been seen on the likes of Bing or DuckDuckGo.
+So, unless you are measuring impressions across different search engines, you will not know that your business has been seen on the likes of Bing or DuckDuckGo.

 DuckDuckGo’s maps are powered by Apple Maps.
-Therefore, if you want your business to appear in the DuckDuckGo local map pack you will need to have your business set up with an Apple Maps Connect profile.
+Therefore, if you want your business to appear in the DuckDuckGo local map pack, you will need to have your business set up with an Apple Maps Connect profile.

 Similarly, Bing uses Bing Places to power their local map functionality.
-Setting up and optimizing a Google My Business listing will not help you with increasing organic visibility on Bing.
+Setting up and optimizing a Google Business Profile listing will not help you with increasing organic visibility on Bing.

 We are seeing an increase in the popularity of other search engines over time, and for some locations, Google is not the primary search engine used.

-If you have physical stores or business locations outside of the US, you should be looking at which search engines are also popular in those regions.
+If you have physical stores or business locations outside of the U.S., you should look at which search engines are also popular in those regions.

 Make sure you utilize the local map functionality of these other search engines.